MisterJimson/beyond/README.md

 1. Get a free API key from https://locationiq.com/
 2. Open `lib/service/config/config.dart` and enter your API key

-## Architecture & Naming Conventions
+## Architecture Overview
-TODO
+The rest of this document describes how this app is structured
 ### Page
 A Widget that takes up the entire view of your application and can be navigated to and from.
 Pages contain other Widgets that are used to compose UI.
 ### ViewModel
 A class that contains all the logic and local state for a Page or other component.
 Provides a way to interact with and react to that state.
 Every Page should have a ViewModel.
 Other UI components that are not Pages can also have ViewModels when needed.
 See more below about state management.
 ### Service
 A class that provides a way for the app to interact with something outside of its control.
-Some examples are: web APIs, native device APIs, SDKs, and databases.
+Examples are: web APIs, native device APIs, SDKs, and databases.
 Ideally services should hold minimal amounts of state.

 Lets look two examples of Services in this project
 #### Service Example 1: ApiService